sindresorhus/eslint-plugin-unicorn/docs/rules/error-message.md

-# Enforce passing a `message` value when throwing a built-in error object
+# Enforce passing a `message` value when throwing a built-in error

-This rule enforces a `message` value to be passed in when throwing an instance of a built-in `Error` object, which leads to more readable and better debuggable code.
+This rule enforces a `message` value to be passed in when throwing an instance of a built-in `Error` object, which leads to more readable and debuggable code.

 ## Fail